ranfysvalle02/blog-drafts/self-attention.md

 * **Local Minima**: Random initialization can sometimes lead the model to get stuck in local minima, preventing it from reaching the global optimum.
 * **Slower Convergence**: Random initialization can sometimes require more training epochs to converge to a good solution.

+The blog post you've created effectively explains attention mechanisms in LLMs and the role they play in predicting the next word.
+Here's a breakdown of the impact of random embeddings and how they could be improved:

+**Impact of Random Embeddings:**

+* **Initialization:** Random embeddings provide a starting point for the model to learn meaningful representations of words.
+Without them, the model wouldn't know where to begin and its outputs would likely be nonsensical.
+* **Exploration:** Randomness encourages the model to explore different directions in the solution space, potentially leading to better performance as it learns from the data.

+**Limitations of Random Embeddings:**

+* **Arbitrary Starting Point:** Random embeddings are essentially random guesses about how words should be represented.
+They may not capture any inherent relationships between words initially.
+* **Slower Learning:** The model might take longer to converge on optimal word representations if the random starting points are far from the ideal ones.

+**How Embeddings Could be Improved:**

+* **Pre-trained Embeddings:** Instead of random initialization, the model could be loaded with pre-trained word embeddings generated from a large corpus of text.
+These pre-trained embeddings already capture some semantic relationships between words based on how they are used in real-world text.
+This can significantly improve the model's performance and learning speed.
+* **Context-Aware Initialization:** Techniques like word2vec or GloVe can be used to initialize word embeddings based on the surrounding context in which words appear.
+This provides a more informed starting point than completely random values.

+**Impact on Model Output:**

+The quality of the word embeddings directly affects the model's output:

+* **Better Embeddings, Better Outputs:** If the model starts with good word representations that capture semantic relationships, it will be better at predicting the next word in a sentence and generating more coherent and relevant outputs.
+* **Poor Embeddings, Poor Outputs:** With random embeddings, the model might struggle to understand the context and relationships between words.
+This can lead to nonsensical or grammatically incorrect outputs.

+**Example:**

+Consider the sentence "The quick brown fox jumps over the lazy dog."

+* **With good embeddings:** The model might identify the relationship between "fox" and "jumps" and predict "jumps" as the next word.
+* **With poor embeddings:** The model might struggle to connect "fox" to any meaningful word and might predict something unrelated, like "The" or "dog."

 In summary, while randomly generated embeddings may seem arbitrary at first, they play a crucial role in initializing the model and allowing it to learn meaningful representations of words.

 ## Calculating Self-Attention